astropy/astroplan/docs/tutorials/summer_triangle.rst

     −42∘24′06.7653′′ −37∘52′10.4174′′ −32∘50′59.3228′′ −27∘27′24.8625′′
     −21∘46′34.5241′′ −15∘52′15.6116′′ −9∘47′16.3944′′ −2∘11′39.571′′]

-Looks like the Moon will be below the horizon during the entire time--but what if it wasn't?
+Looks like the Moon will be below the horizon during the entire time.

-INSERT SECTION FOR PHASES, PERCENT ILLUMINATION, ETC.

 :ref:`Return to Top <summer_triangle_tutorial>`